hiddeoff/crisprzip-tool/README.md

 ```bash
 python crisprzip_gui.py
 ```

-If you would like to build a new executable on your system, follow the building guidelines (_under construction_).
+If you would like to build a new executable on your system, navigate to the `bin` folder, where you'll find instructions and commands to build with PyInstaller.

 ## Contributing
 If you would like to contribute to this project: that's great!
 Have a look at our